Updegraff Family papers

-The Updegraff Family Papers are composed primarily of letters in addition to a variety of other materials including financial documents and journals.
-David Benjamin Updegraff’s materials span from 1802 to 1840 and include letters, an account book, and a journal.
-Many of these letters were exchanges between David and his wife, Rebecca.
-Rebecca Taylor Updegraff’s materials span from 1815 to 1865 and include letters written to Rebbeca in addition to a personal journal.
+The Updegraff Family Papers are composed primarily of letters, in addition to a variety of other materials including financial documents and journals.
+David Benjamin Updegraff’s (1789-1864) materials span from 1802 to 1840 and include letters, an account book, and a journal.
+Many of these letters were exchanges between David and Rebecca, his wife.
+Rebecca Taylor Updegraff’s (1790-1867) materials span from 1815 to 1865 and include letters written to Rebbeca in addition to a personal journal.
 These documents reflect the religious themes found throughout the collection and point specifically to the central role of religion in Rebecca’s life.
 Another reoccurring topic found in Rebecca’s materials is death and tragedy.
 The unhappiness incurred by her life experiences is reflected in both her own writing and that which she receives from others.
-Jonathan Taylor Updegraff’s section is comprised of letters, which span from 1841 to 1855.
+Jonathan Taylor Updegraff’s (1822-1882) section is comprised of letters, which span from 1841 to 1855.
 Much of this correspondence was sent from abroad.
-Next, there are letters, journals, account records, and an autograph book of David Brainerd Updegraff that date from 1842 to 1890.
+Next, there are letters, journals, account records, and an autograph book of David Brainerd Updegraff (1830-1894) that date from 1842 to 1890.
 One of these journals covers David’s experiences at Haverford College.
 Finally, letters and materials pertaining to other family members span from 1811 to 1847 and are placed at the end of this section.

 Following these personal materials is a folder containing genealogical documents.
 Especially useful here is a handbook written by Rebecca Taylor Updegraff that provides detailed information about both her family and personal history.
 Another folder contains a small set of poems, some of which are addressed to Rebecca Taylor Updegraff.
-This is followed by a section of business documents, legal papers, and land grants from 1831 to 1893.
+This is followed by a section of business documents, legal papers, and land grants dated from 1831 to 1893.
 The land grants are notable for their presidential signatures from Martin van Buren, John Tyler, and Franklin Pierce.
 A subsequent folder contains three photographs.
 Next is a folder of miscellaneous letters and documents from 1810 to 1893.
 These items, which are arranged chronologically, pertain to unrelated or unidentified individuals.
-The collection concludes with three miscellaneous items: a pin cushion, a homemade bookmark, and a copy of an anti-slavery speech delivered by Abram Op de Graff in 1688.
+The collection concludes with three miscellaneous items: a pin cushion, a homemade bookmark, and a copy of an anti-slavery speech delivered by Abram Op den Graeff (Updegraff) in 1688.

-Majority of material found within 1810 - 1896
+- Majority of material found within 1810 - 1896

 Standard Federal Copy Right Laws Apply (U.S. Title 17).

 David Benjamin and Rebecca Taylor Updegraff had a total of eight children.
 Jonathan Taylor Updegraff, their oldest son, was born in 1822.
 He attended Franklin College and pursued a career in medicine, which led him abroad to Europe and eventually to a position as a Union army surgeon in the Civil War.
 He served as a U.S Congressman from 1879 until his death in 1882.
 Jonathan’s brother, David Brainerd Updegraff, was born in 1830 and died in 1894.
 David attended Haverford College from 1851 to 1852 and married Rebecca Price later that year.
 After Rebecca’s death, he remarried to Eliza Mitchell in 1866.
 David Brainerd had an active and varied religious life; he was born a Quaker, yet ultimately converted to evangelicalism as a Methodist baptized by a Baptist minister.
 David was a farmer and a minister for the Society of Friends.
 He also spent time working on a revivalist Quaker journal, the Friends Expositor.
 Three of the Updegraff daughters— Sally, Ann, and Rebecca, are featured in this collection as well, though less prominently.

 1.0 Linear Feet (2 boxes)